macabeus/talkdesk-challenge/README.md

 I'm following [Pagar.me JavaScript Style Guide](https://github.com/pagarme/javascript-style-guide) on `app_list_server` and [the respective lint rules for React application](https://github.com/pagarme/react-style-guide) on `app_list_front`.

-These lint rules are based on the loved Airbnb, but are more still more restrictive.
+These lint rules are based on the loved Airbnb, but are still more restrictive.

 1 - To run the lint on the server: